 The Holocaust Remembrance Event at Beth Israel had Professor Carolyn Kay who teaches Holocaust studies at Trent University introduce Max Eisen.
 Joe Teichman, the General Manager of the JCC Peterborough recounted his family’s losses and journeys of survival.
 Dr .
 Dan Houpt provided musical reflections with his song entitled “Children on the Beach” and Leonard Cohen’s “Halelujah”.
 Larry Gillman, President of Beth Israel gave Max Eisen gifts of remembrance and thanks from Beth Israel for his stay in Peterborough.
 More can be learned about Max Eisen and his experiences, and the Beth Israel Holocaust Remembrance Event in these articles:

-- Peterborough Examiner: Holocaust survivor Max Eisen delivers powerful message at Beth Israel Synagogue in Peterborough
+- Peterborough Examiner: Holocaust survivor Max Eisen delivers powerful message at Beth Israel Congregation in Peterborough

 - Toronto Sun: Last Nazi Trial: Survivor Max Eisen